design-rrr/shock-docs/docs/media.md

 Long bio
 ```
 Justin Hilton is the founder and CEO of ShockNet, the open-source Bitcoin company building sovereign infrastructure for the Lightning Network.
-Based in Portland, Maine, Justin has been building in the Bitcoin space since 2018, when he created one of the first Lightning wallets to implement LNURL — a protocol that later became a cornerstone of the Lightning UX ecosystem.
+Based in the US, Justin has been building in the Bitcoin space since 2018, when he created one of the first Lightning wallets to implement LNURL — a protocol that later became a cornerstone of the Lightning UX ecosystem.

 A self-taught developer with a systems-level view of decentralized infrastructure, Justin identified early that the biggest barrier to Lightning adoption was not the protocol itself, but the operational complexity of running a node.
 His answer — Lightning.Pub — is a Nostr-native daemon that abstracts away port forwarding, TLS, and full-node requirements entirely, running on hardware as modest as a Raspberry Pi.